nnalijm/Algorithms/README.md

 # Algorithms

-Repository contains solutions of BST, AVL, DFS, BFS, Dijkstra's, Bellman-Ford algorithms
+Repository contains solutions of BST, AVL, DFS, BFS, Dijkstra's, Bellman-Ford algorithms.
+The solutions have been implemented in C++.

 # Table of contents